Indiana University Cinema

 Compensation and Benefits

 IU Cinema offers very competitive compensation with employee benefits that include an excellent individual health insurance plan, dental benefits, retirement benefits, paid parental and bereavement leave, and vacation and sick paid time off, among others.
 Tenure-track classification is possible based on the experience and educational background of the selected candidate.

 Applications and Inquiries

 To submit a cover letter and resume with a summary of demonstrable accomplishments, please click here or visit artsconsulting.com/employment.
+Review of candidates will begin immediately and continue until an appointment is made.
 For questions or general inquiries about this job opportunity, please contact us at: